RTEMS/rtems-docs/ada_user/ada_user.rst

     A :dfn:`scheduler instance` is a scheduling algorithm with a corresponding context to store its internal state.
 Each processor in the system is owned by at most one scheduler instance.
 The processor to scheduler instance assignment is determined at application configuration time.
-See :ref:`Configuring a System Configuring Clustered Schedulers <Configuring-a-System-Configuring-Clustered-Schedulers>`.
+See `Configuring Clustered Schedulers`_.

 :dfn:`segments`
     Variable sized memory blocks allocated